Melissa Melero-Moose: Art career

 Melero-Moose developed a style of abstract, mixed-media paintings that reference the landscape and culture of her Northern Paiute people.
-She painted with acrylic washes with layers rice paper and natural objects, such as willow, tule, cattails, and pine nuts.
+She painted with acrylic washes with layers of rice paper and natural objects, such as willow, tule, cattails, and pine nuts.
 Great Basin landscape, petroglyphs, and basketry inspired her work.

 She specializes in visual mixed-media art and has had her work displayed through the Nevada Arts Council.

 She has frequently exhibited at the Santa Fe Indian Market and Heard Museum Guild Fair & Market in Phoenix, Arizona.

 Great Basin advocacy

 To address the invisibility of Indigenous peoples of the Great Basin in the Native American art world, Melero-Moose co-founded the Great Basin Native Artists (GBNA) collective in 2014.
 She has curated numerous group exhibitions of Great Basin artists, including Great Basin Native Artists (2016) at the Carson City Community Center.
 The Great Basin Native Arts has partnered with Stewart Indian School Cultural Center and Museum to maintain a changing art gallery featuring regional Indigenous artists.

-"Indian people, even though so much of the population was wiped out, we never stopped creating,” said Melero-Moose.
+"Indian people, even though so much of the population was wiped out, we never stopped creating," said Melero-Moose.

 Beginning in 2018, the Nevada Museum of Art gave Melero-Moose a fellowship to research and create a directory and archive of Great Basin Native artists.

 Melero-Moose serves on the board of the Nevada Arts Council.